October 15th 2021

-Cryotherapy and skin-cooling beauty tools to keep you chilled in the heatwave
+Cryotherapy and skin-cooling beauty tools to sculpt, lift and tighten

 Cold therapy has long been a fixture in red carpet facials thanks to its ability to give instant visible results, lifting and tightening the skin, constricting pores as well as stimulating blood flow to give a visible glow.
 The cold dials down redness, calms inflammation and brightens a dull complexion.
 "Cold therapy can reduce swelling and inflammation by stimulating our lymph system and reducing fluid," confirms facialist Pamela Marshall.
 "Dark circles under the eye can also temporarily be reduced due to the constricting of blood vessels."

 Cold therapy also mimics the biological response of an intense workout, according to Emily Buckwell, product expert at CurrentBody.com "It stimulates the cold receptors which stimulate blood flow to the epidermis, resulting in microcirculation in the area."

 On top of that, it helps to release muscle tension in the face and jaw (we defy you not to say aaaah when you try one of the tools below) which is good news for expression lines and teeth grinding.